Karen Carpenter's struggle with anorexia nervosa

 Karen’s silky, velvety voice had captured millions around the world.
 But as time went on, people began to worry that something was wrong.

-In the early 1980s, we did not understand eating disorders.
-We did not have effective treatments for anorexia and other eating disorders.
-Brilliant, talented, loving people — like Karen — were dying from illnesses that were extremely difficult to treat.
+While Karen was struggling, effective treatments for anorexia and other eating disorders did not exist yet.
+Brilliant, talented, loving people — like Karen — were dying from illnesses that were (and still are) extremely difficult to treat.

 As a psych major, I learned about eating disorders in one of my classes.
-I was so shocked to hear that eating disorders are the least funded mental illness — even though eating disorders are the deadliest mental illness.
+I was so shocked to hear that eating disorders are the least funded mental illness — even though eating disorders are one of the deadliest mental illness.

 It seems so unfair that it’s such a struggle to get financial funding or assistance for eating disorder treatment.
 I know people that are able to get assistance to pay for cancer treatment and other physical illnesses.
 I wanted to find a way to raise money to help people who are struggling.